sagemath/trac_to_gh/Issue 5669.md

 # Issue 5669: [with patch, needs review] New algorithm for Max Clique in Graph class

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5669

 Original creator: ncohen